 Near Wiley in Prowers County, Colorado — The American Mountains (Southwest)

-Erected by The Semmens Family; Santa Fe Trail Association; National Park Service.
+Erected by Semmens Family, Santa Fe Trail Association, National Park Service.

 Topics.
-This historical marker is listed in this topic list: Forts and Castles.
-A significant historical year for this entry is 1859.
+This historical marker is listed in these topic lists: Forts and Castles • Wars, US Indian.
+A significant historical year for this entry is 1864.

 Location.
-38° 5.635′ N, 102° 45.655′ W. Marker is near Wiley, Colorado, in Prowers County.
-Marker can be reached from County Highway 35.25 south of County Highway JJ.
 Touch for map.
 Marker is in this post office area: Wiley CO 81092, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Why a Massacre? (within shouting distance of this marker); Bent’s New Fort (within shouting distance of this marker); A Vital Link (about 300 feet away, measured in a direct line); Bent’s Trading Post at Big Timbers (about 700 feet away); Tragedy and Restoration (approx. 0.2 miles away); Madonna of the Trail (approx. 7.7 miles away); Welcome to Colorado - Lamar Country (approx. 7.7 miles away); Experience the Past on the Santa Fe Trail (approx. 7.7 miles away).
+Bent’s New Fort (within shouting distance of this marker); A Vital Link (within shouting distance of this marker); His Final Fort (within shouting distance of this marker); Bent’s Trading Post at Big Timbers (about 600 feet away, measured in a direct line); Tragedy and Restoration (about 700 feet away); Madonna of the Trail (approx. 7.7 miles away); Welcome to Colorado - Lamar Country (approx. 7.7 miles away); Experience the Past on the Santa Fe Trail (approx. 7.7 miles away).
 Touch for a list and map of all markers in Wiley.